Study Engineering at University of Washington

 66% of students had done at least one paid internship before graduating (BS and MS).
 The average annual salary for engineering graduates (bachelor’s and master’s) for the year 2016 was $67,626.

-Some notable alumni from the University of Washington include names like Co-founder of MySpace Chris DeWolfe, Chairman of Apple Inc. Arthur D. Levinson Co-founder of Baskin and Robbins Irv Robbins.
+The list of the University of Washington notable alumni include names like Co-founder of MySpace Chris DeWolfe, Chairman of Apple Inc. Arthur D. Levinson Co-founder of Baskin and Robbins Irv Robbins.

 The University of Washington is an excellent University for every course.
 However, it has a low acceptance rate and thus is not popular with Asian students.
 If you have an exceptional academic record and profile, we suggest you apply here and try your luck.